Document Content

 Auto-completion provides you with entry options at the cursor location (see screenshot below).
 These options, which are based on the definitions in the schema, are provided (i) via pop-ups in the main window, and (ii) via the entry helpers.
 The pop-ups and entry helpers each display a list of entries that are valid at that cursor location.
 To move through the entries in the pop-up list, use the arrow keys.
 Select an entry from the pop-up window or double-click an entry in the entry helper to insert it.

-For JSON documents, note the following points:
+For JSON and YAML documents, note the following points:

-If the document is a JSON schema, then auto-completion is based on the schema version indicated by the $schema keyword.
+•If the document is a JSON schema, then auto-completion is based on the schema version indicated by the $schema keyword.
 For more information, see also JSON Schema Version.

 Validate on modification